wkhere/stackless/Doc/library/sys.rst

    A string containing the copyright pertaining to the Python interpreter.

+.. function:: _compact_freelists()

+   Compact the free lists of integers and floats by deallocating unused blocks.
+   It can reduce the memory usage of the Python process several tenth of thousands of integers or floats have been allocated at once.

+   The return value is a tuple of tuples each containing three elements, amount of used objects, total block count before the blocks are deallocated and amount of freed blocks.
+The first tuple refers to ints, the second to floats.

+   This function should be used for specialized purposes only.

+   .. versionadded:: 2.6

+.. function:: _clear_type_cache()

+   Clear the internal type cache.
+The type cache is used to speed up attribute and method lookups.
+Use the function *only* to drop unnecessary references during reference leak debugging.

+   This function should be used for internal and specialized purposes only.

+   .. versionadded:: 2.6

 .. function:: _current_frames()

    Return a dictionary mapping each thread's identifier to the topmost stack frame